Violet Friend: Final concept

 Ferranti further refined the interim concept, suggesting that six existing launch sites for Bloodhound Mk.
 1 were suitable conversion to Mk.
 3, and these would cover most of the bomber bases.
 These would be supported by two FPS-16 sites in the Netherlands and four Type 85's, two each at two separated control sites.

 The RRE then added their own comments, suggesting the system be deployed at sixteen sites, ten of them existing Mk.
 1 and Mk.
 2 sites and six new ones.
-This would provide complete coverage over all the bomber airbases, sixteen Thor IRBM sites, and seven US airbases.
+This would provide complete coverage over all the RAF's bomber airbases, sixteen Thor IRBM sites, and seven US airbases.
 To be effective they suggested being able to attack six targets at once, which would require five Type 85's, six FPS-16's in the Netherlands, and eight more in the UK.
 This could be ready by 1963 if the Type 85 radar were ready by that time.
 They put the price at £1.46 million for development and £12.5 million for deployment, although that included funds already allocated for the anti-aircraft sites.